 A misdemeanor violation is the least serious type of crime.
 Misdemeanors are punishable by a term of imprisonment of zero to 365 days,and a fine of zero to $5,000.
 Misdemeanors are divided into three classes: A, B, and C. Class A Misdemeanors carry higher penalties than Class B or C Misdemeanors.

 Felonies are the most serious crimes.
-Felonies are divided into four classes: A, B, C, and D. The advisory amount of imprisonment for someone convicted of a Class A Felony is 30 years; however, a judge has the discretion to either subtract 10 years or add 20 years to the sentence for a penalty range of 20-50 years of incarceration.
-The Class B Felony penalty range is six to 20 years.
-The Class C Felony range is two to eight years.
-The offense of murder is in a class by itself and carries the highest potential penalty range: 45-65 years or, in some cases, death.
-A Class D Felony, by contrast, is the least serious type of felony and carries a six month to three year range of incarceration.
+Effective July 1, 2014, Felonies have been divided into six levels: 1, 2, 3, 4, 5, and 6.
+The advisory amount of imprisonment for someone convicted of a Level 1 Felony is 30 years; however, a judge has the discretion to either subtract 10 years or add 10 years to the sentence for a penalty range of 20-40 years of incarceration.
+The Level 2 Felony penalty range is 10 to 30 years.
+The Level 3 Felony range is three to 16 years.
+The Level 4 Felony range is two to 12 years.
+The Level 5 Felony range is one to six years.
+The offense of murder is in a class by itself and carries the highest potential penalty range: 45-65 years and in some cases Life without the Possibility of Parole (LWOP) or death.
+A Level 6 Felony, by contrast, is the least serious type of felony and carries a six month to two and a half year range of incarceration.

 In addition, Indiana law provides for basic felony enhancements under certain circumstances such as when a defendant is a Habitual Offender or a Repeat Sex Offender, or if a firearm is involved in the commission of certain offenses.

 What is the role of the Prosecutor’s Office?